 The researchers envision several potential uses for the AI model.
 In educational settings, it could enhance supervision where instructors face challenges providing detailed feedback on every counselling conversation.
 It could also create a "safe sandbox" where novice counsellors can practise with AI-generated patients and receive feedback without privacy concerns.
 Additionally, it offers a scalable training resource for organisations with limited resources for counsellor training.

-Ryan Louie, a postdoctoral researcher at Stanford and co-author of the paper, emphasised that the goal is not to replace clinical supervision but to provide a complementary tool: "We are by no means attempting to replace the clinical supervision process, which is very complex."
+Ryan Louie, a postdoctoral researcher at Stanford and co-author of the paper, emphasised that the goal is not to replace clinical supervision but to provide a complementary tool.

 As mental health support becomes increasingly critical, this AI-powered approach to peer counsellor training could significantly enhance the quality and accessibility of emotional support services.
 By leveraging artificial intelligence to provide targeted feedback and practice opportunities, this innovation has the potential to help address the growing demand for these crucial services.